cesargdm/amortable/README.md

 ## Quick start

-You can install this package globally by running `npm i -g amortable` this will avoid the need to run `npx` and instead just run `amortable ...`
+You can install this package globally by running `npm i -g amortable` this will avoid the need to run `npx`, so you will need to just run `amortable COMMAND ...`

 The input structure is: `COMMAND NAME ID LOAN_AMOUNT ANNUAL_PERCENTAGE PERIOD(MONTHS)`, example: `Add Tom 101-1313-101 $300 35.5% 12`